Cash Games, Poker Basics, Poker Strategy, Tournaments

 Putting Poker Outs to Use In-Game – Calculate Your Equity

-The number you are looking for is called “equity,” and it is the percentage of times you will hit one of your outs and improve your hand.
+Counting outs is only the first step.
+The number you actually need at the table is your equity, which is the percentage of the time you will hit one of your outs and improve your hand.

 Equity is calculated by counting outs and finding the ratio of those outs to the remaining cards in the deck.